kennysabangan/TicTacToe-No-Algo/README.md

 ## Installation

-Clone the repository.\
-Locate the repo's project directory.\
+Clone the repository and locate the repo's project directory.\
 In the project directory, you can run:

 ### `npm start`